Frank Harary: Biography

 It was in 1986 at the age of 65 that Harary retired from his professorship at the University of Michigan.
 Harary did not take his retirement lightly however; following his retirement Harary was appointed as a Distinguished Professor of Computer Sciences at New Mexico State University in Las Cruces.
 He held this position until his death in 2005.
-The same year as his retirement Harary was made an honorary fellow of the National Academy of Sciences of India; he also served as an editor for about 20 different journals focusing primarily on graph theory and combinatorial theory.
+The same year as his retirement Harary was made an honorary fellow of the National Academy of Sciences, India; he also served as an editor for about 20 different journals focusing primarily on graph theory and combinatorics.
 It was following his retirement that Harary was elected as an honorary lifetime member of the Calcutta Mathematical Society and of the South African Mathematical Society.

 He died at Memorial Medical Center in Las Cruces, New Mexico.
 At the time of his death in Las Cruces other members of the department of Computer Science felt the loss for the great mind that once worked beside them.
 The head of the department of Computer Science at the time of Harary's death Desh Ranjan had this to say, "Dr. Harary was a true scholar with a genuine love for graph theory which was an endless source of new discoveries, beauty, curiosity, surprises and joy for him till the very end of his life."